 Although most athletes are used to some pain after a workout, runners who notice mounting back pain, potentially accompanied by numbness, tingling, or weakness in the legs, should seek professional help as soon as possible to ensure prompt treatment.

 There are many ways runners can minimize back pain while maintaining their running frequency – many of which have to do with the sport itself.
 Wearing cushioned shoes with adequate support, maintaining good posture, running on softer paths, and doing proper warm-ups and cool-downs can all contribute to a healthier spine and back.

 However, for some runners, this may not be enough.
 This is where chiropractic may help through spinal manipulation, massage, and therapy exercises.
 Visiting a chiropractor every few runs may help you correct problems in your spinal alignment and posture, loosen tight muscles, and develop a stronger core to support the lower back.
 Each of these things may help your body move as it should, minimizing compensation or the risk of sprains.

-If you’re an avid runner and would like to add chiropractic to your rehabilitation plan, contact ChiroSolutions Center in Virginia Beach, VA!
+If you’re an avid runner and would like to add chiropractic to your rehabilitation plan, contact ChiroSolutions Center – one of the best chiropractic clinics in Virginia Beach, VA!
 Our Chiropractic BioPhysics (CBP) approach includes comprehensive techniques designed to help you move freely and minimize pain.